 The trouble comes in when your pet ingests toxic fungi.
 And boy is there trouble.
 Again, you may not know that your pet has ingested mushrooms.
 You just recognize some pretty serious symptoms and know that something is wrong.

-In general, there are three kinds of toxic mushrooms in this country – Muscarinic, Hallucinogenic and Amanita:
+In general, there are three kinds of toxic mushrooms in this country – Muscarinic, Hallucinogenic, and Amanita:

 Muscarinic: Symptoms of ingestion include salivation, tearing of the eyes, small pupils and a dangerously low heart rate.

 Hallucinogenic: These mushrooms cause neurologic symptoms and hallucinations.
-Your pet may be restless, and hallucinations may develop (such as as biting at imaginary flies).
+Your pet may be restless, and hallucinations may develop (such as biting at imaginary flies).

 Amanita: By far, this is the most dangerous kind of mushroom.
-These mushrooms cause liver failure and bleeding disorders, and are often fatal despite aggressive treatment.
+These mushrooms cause liver failure and bleeding disorders and are often fatal despite aggressive treatment.

-If know your pet has ingested a mushroom, it is better to consider it poisonous until it has been ruled otherwise.
+If you know your pet has ingested a mushroom, it is better to consider it poisonous until it has been ruled otherwise.
 In other words, you should consider this an emergency and call your veterinarian to let them know that you are on your way.
 If vomiting is induced early enough, you can likely avoid all symptoms.
 If you can find some of the chewed up mushrooms, bring them along for the vet to examine.
 Remember, though, your vet is a pet expert, not a mushroom expert, so don’t be upset if he or she cannot identify the mushroom right off the bat.
 The important thing is to deal with your pet’s symptoms first.